Cellane/chalk/_drafts/how-to-get-a-job-in-japan.md

 interested in pursuing this option, you should definitely check [JET Programme](http://jetprogramme.org/en/) and [Interac](https://www.interacnetwork.com/recruit/).
-I was, however, worried about the gap it would create in my resume and how it could affect obtaining my next job in IT much more difficult, so I decided to find a job related to IT.
+I was, however, worried about the gap it would create in my résumé and how it could affect obtaining my next job in IT much more difficult, so I decided to find a job related to IT.

 ## How long will it take?